grlucy/ecommerce-game-store/README.md

 ## Testing

-Users can test ecommerce transactions on the site using [Braintree Sandbox's test credit cards for Node.js](https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/node).
+Users can test ecommerce transactions on the site using [Braintree Sandbox's test credit cards for Node.js](https://developers.braintreepayments.com/guides/credit-cards/testing-go-live/node) or by using a PayPal sandbox account.

 ## Credits